Kaadhal: Production

+Development

-After the average response of his directorial debut film Samurai (2002), Balaji Sakthivel was supposed to direct again Vikram in a new venture which was later shelved.
-When Balaji was preparing a script for Vikram, he saw a school girl and a mechanic together which "hit my mind that they won’t end up with each other due to their societal and economic differences" and wrote a script on them while the film's ending was inspired from a true event happened in Madurai which he came to know after his interaction with a passenger during train journey.
-After many producers refused to do the film due to its "hard-hitting climax", Balaji narrated it to Shankar during the shoot of Anniyan (2005), who agreed to produce the film after hearing the script.
+After the average response of his directorial debut film Samurai (2002), Balaji Sakthivel was supposed to again direct Vikram in a new venture which was later shelved.
+When Balaji was preparing a script for Vikram, he saw a school girl and a mechanic together; he believed they "won't end up with each other" due to differences in their societal and economic statuses and wrote a script on them while the ending was inspired from a true event that happened in Madurai which he came to know after his interaction with a passenger during a train journey.
+After many producers refused to do the film due to its "hard-hitting climax", Balaji narrated it to S. Shankar during the shoot of the latter's Anniyan (2005); Shankar agreed to produce the film after hearing the script.

+Casting and filming

-The film was initially turned down by actors Dhanush and Shanthanu Bhagyaraj, before Balaji Sakthivel consulted Shankar's advice for the lead role.
+The film was initially turned down by actors Dhanush and Shanthanu Bhagyaraj, before Balaji consulted Shankar's advice for the lead role.
 Telugu actor Ram also auditioned for the lead role but was unsuccessful.
-After considering both Manikandan and Bharath from the cast of Boys (2003), Shankar chose the latter to star in his production.
+After considering both Manikandan and Bharath from the cast of Boys (2003), Shankar chose Bharath to star in his production.
 For the female lead, the makers held discussions with Ileana D'Cruz and then Varalaxmi Sarathkumar, but the latter's father R. Sarathkumar was reluctant to let her become an actress at the time.
 The team then picked Saranya Nag, then a Class IX student, when cinematographer Vijay Milton referred her on to Balaji Sakthivel.
 She was initially considered to play the heroine in the film, but the role was later handed to Sandhya, after the director felt Saranya looked too young, Saranya later was chosen for the character of Sandhya's friend.
 Dhandapani from Madurai was selected to play Sandhya's father.
 He became popular with this film and adopted the film's title as Kaadhal Dhandapani.

-Though the story was shown to have taken place in Madurai, shooting was done in Dindigul and Madurai.
-The school where Sandhya studies is St. Joseph's Girls Higher Secondary School, Dindigul.
+The film was prominently shot in Madurai, where the story is set.
 The first schedule was completed in 20 days and rest of the scenes were shot at locations in Chennai, Chalakudy and Munnar.